dmbarbour/wikilon/docs/AwelonLang.md

 ## Language Basics

-Awelon defines a few primitive combinators as keywords:
+Awelon builds upon a foundation of four primitive concatenative combinators:

         [B][A]a == A[B]         (apply)
         [B][A]b == [[B]A]       (bind)
            [A]c == [A][A]       (copy)
            [A]d ==              (drop)

-These few primitives, together with first-class blocks of code in square brackets, form a Turing complete computation language.
-Awelon also has limited support for embedded data - natural numbers, texts, binary large objects (see below).
-Programmers are able to define their own words, which trivially rewrite to their definitions as needed for progress.
-Evaluation will simply rewrite a program's representation to an equivalent representation.
-For example, assuming appropriate definitions, `6 7 multiply` should evaluate to `42`.
-Awelon's syntax is extremely simple, very close to an AST, both to simplify rewriting evaluation and integration with projectional editors.
-The concatenative inline structure should also prove convenient for streaming code, REPLs, and one-liners.
+These few primitives form a Turing complete computation language.
+Programmers will further define a dictionary of words, which are trivially equivalent to their inline definitions.
+Awelon also has limited support for embedded data - natural numbers, texts, and binary large objects - with implicit definitions (see below).
+Awelon evaluates by rewriting, but can usefully be understood as a purely functional [stack-based programming language](https://en.wikipedia.org/wiki/Stack-oriented_programming) with special handling in case of stack underflow (a program `[A]a` simply won't evaluate further).

-An Awelon runtime or compiler will recognize a set of *Annotations*, represented by parenthetical words.
-Annotations have formal identity semantics: adding or removing annotations should not affect a program's meaning.
-But annotations may influence evaluation strategy, memoization, runtime representations, static analysis, assertions, quotas, debugging, rendering, and so on.
-For example, `(par)` could ask our compiler to parallelize a computation, `(trace)` could print a stack element to a log for debugging.
-Annotations may generally be understood as expressing *programmer intentions*.
+An Awelon compiler or interpreter will further recognize a set of *Annotations*, represented by parenthetical words such as `(par)`, `(trace)`, `(nat)`, or `(error)`.
+Unlike user-defined words, annotations always have the same formal meaning: identity.
+That is, adding or removing annotations should not affect a program's formal behavior.
+But it can affect a lot of informal behaviors - evaluation strategy, memoization, data representation, quotas, guidance for JIT compilation, static analysis, fail-fast assertions, debugger integration, rendering hints, and so on.
+Annotations can express *programmer intentions*.

-An essential class of performance annotations is *Accelerators*.
-Accelerators are how Awelon compilers or interpreters extend the language with new performance primitive types and operators.
-For example, a runtime could recognize `(array)` to represent a list as an array under the hood, then use `[list-index](accel-array-index)` to replace a naive `list-index` implementation by an built-in array indexing operator.
-We might also use `(assert-array)` to insist the representation underlying a list should already be `(array)`.
-If we enforce linearity, it is feasible to support in-place updates to an array.
-Careful design and use of accelerators enables Awelon to get by with just one primary data-type: the first-class function.
+*Accelerators* are a critical subset of performance annotations.
+Accelerators enable Awelon systems to be extended with new performance primitives - floating point arithmetic, arrays, SIMD vector processing, etc..
+The premise is that we can replace a naive Awelon model by an equivalent compiler or interpreter supported built-in.
+For example, lists can be considered a model of arrays.
+An `(array)` annotation could tell our compiler to represent a list as a compact array under-the-hood.
+Then use of `[list-index](accel-array-index)` can use an efficient offet-based index to the list represented as an array.

+Awelon's lightweight syntax is intended for use with *Projectional Editing*.
+We can render a program as a rich user-interface.
+After we evaluate by rewriting, we can render the result using the same projections.
+We can also partially evaluate and render intermediate states.
+Without projections, Awelon's syntax does not scale nicely, though it's adequate for one-liner queries or simple debugging REPLs.

 ## Words

-Words are the user-definable unit in Awelon.
+Words (excepting the few key words) are the user-definable unit in Awelon.
 Syntactically, a word is a sequence of lower-case alphanumerics and hyphens, starting with an alpha.
 Regex: `[a-z][a-z0-9-]*`.
-The formal meaning of a word is a trivial equivalence to its definition.
-Evaluation will lazily substitute a word by its definition.

-Valid definitions must be acyclic, allowing for a simple inline expansion of all definitions (see *Loops*).
-Further, definitions must be block balanced - no unmatched `[` or `]` block delimiters.
+The meaning of a word is a trivial equivalence to its definition.
+Valid definitions must be block-balanced (no unmatched `[` or `]` block delimiters) and acyclic (see *Loops*).

-Awelon environments may enforce some ad-hoc structure on usage of words in the dictionary.
-For example, to support module local definitions, we might reject code where `foo-local-*` is used outside `foo-*`.
-When looking for documentation for a word, we might heuristically check `*-meta-doc`.
-We could reserve `tag-*` and `todo-*` words for reverse lookups.
-A projectional editor might even render some words using CJK characters or iconography.
-Essentially, the environmental context provides an implicit connotation for many words, but should not be overly restrictive.
+An Awelon system may enforce some ad-hoc structure on definitions.
+For example, a development environment might associate `foo-meta-doc` with `foo` and complain when `*-meta-doc` words do not evaluate to a recognizable documentation type.
+To simulate package-local definitions, we might reject use of `foo-local-*` outside scope of `foo-*`.
+A projectional editor could provide special rendering for structured words, e.g. enabling use of the CJK character set or iconography.
+We could use `tag-*` words for reverse lookups, and reserve `ref-*` words for Awelon's process model.
+It's the responsibility of Awelon system designers to ensure these constraints never become onerous.

+*Aside:* Awelon does not have built-in support namespaces.
+However, in context of projectional editing, we can use hyphenated prefixes like `foo-*` as ad-hoc namespaces.
+See section on *Namespaces*, below.

 ## Natural Numbers